Cinergix/configon/README.md

 ## Usage

-You can simply add the following code on to your gulp file and start using it
+Configon uses configuration value files and template files to generate the configuration required by applying all configuration values to the templates for the respective environment.

+Given below is a sample implementation of Configon, please take a look at the example folder for a detailed example.
 ```
-var EnvConfig = require( 'configon' );
+var Configon = require( 'configon' );

-const config = new EnvConfig( './config/config.@@ENV.json' )
+const config = new Configon( './path-to-config-files/config.@@ENV.json' )
-            .addTemplate( './config/template.ts','./app-config.ts' )
+            .addTemplate( './path-to-template-files/template1.ts','./output-dir/output-filename1.ts' )
-            .addTemplate( './config/template.xml','./bin/config.xml' )
+            .addTemplate( './path-to-template-files/template2.xml','./output-dir/output-filename2.xml' )
-            .build( 'development' );
+            .build( 'environment-name' );

 ```

-### Building your configuration for your environment

-You can pass parameters with arguments through CLI or also set NODE_ENV environment variable or pass a parameter when you call build in your gulp task.

-Following examples assumes that your gulp task is `config`

-$ `gulp config --env:< environment >`

-$ `gulp config --env:dev`

-$ `gulp config --env:prod`

-### Using Environment variables

-You can set environment variable with the identifier `NODE_ENV`

-For just one run (from the unix shell prompt):

-$ `NODE_ENV=dev gulp config`

-More permanently:

-$ `export NODE_ENV=dev`

-$ `gulp config`

-In Windows:

-$ `SET NODE_ENV=dev`

-### Setting custom IP Address

-This is useful if you are developing a mobile application and you want to point you app to a custom IP Address in your LAN

-$ `gulp config --ip:< IP Address >`

-$ `gulp config --ip:192.168.0.100 --env:device`
+The key @@ENV denotes the environment name, The value for @@ENV on the filename will be used as the environment name.

-### Setting up your templates and environment configuration values
+### Setting up your templates and environment configurations

-This section tells you how to change configuration for environment

-Configon uses gulp to change the configuration.
-It generates a file from a template file applying all configuration values from the configuration (value) files.
-It matches the key in template file with values in configuration file.
+Configurations are stored as key, value pairs in configuration file specific for an environment and the key is used with the "@@" symbol in the front in template files which will be replaced with respective value while configuration is built.

-NOTE: *Any text based files can be used as a template*
+NOTE: *All text based files can be used as a template*

-Example template.ts
+Example template1.ts

     /**